 All companies face a variety of risks, whether financial, property damage, business interruption, supply chain, loss of key personnel or personal injury.
-You can purchase insurance to cover the costs of these kinds of losses.
+You can purchase insurance to cover these kinds of losses.

-But the best coverage is to avoid those losses in the first place by reducing the likelihood of their occurrence.
+Avoid those losses in the first place, by reducing the likelihood of their occurrence.

 - Prequalify all contractors to identify those with the safest record of performance;

-- Verify contractor compliance with your safety program and training requirements.
+- Verify contractor compliance with your safety program.

-The FIRST, VERIFY service can be customized to meet your specific risk management requirements:
+The FIRST, VERIFY service can be customized to meet your specific safety management requirements: